Modelling Mutual Exclusion in a Process Algebra with Time-outs: Is Peterson's Protocol Resistant Against Overlapping Reads and Writes?

 \section{Is Peterson's Protocol Resistant Against Overlapping Reads and Writes?}

-Those mutual exclusion protocols that were designed to be robust under overlapping reads and writes, avoid overlapping writes altogether, either by making sure that each variable can be written by only one process (although it can be read by others) \cite{bakery,Szy88}, or by putting writes to the same variable right before \cite{EWD35}\footnote{The very first mutual exclusion algorithm \cite{EWD35}, by Dekker, may not have been intended to be robust under overlapping reads and writes, but it is not hard to check that it is.} or after \cite{Ar11} the critical section, within the part of a process' cycle that is made mutually exclusive.
+Those mutual exclusion protocols that were designed to be robust under overlapping reads and writes, avoid overlapping writes altogether, either by making sure that each variable can be written by only one process (although it can be read by others) \cite{bakery,Szy88}, or by putting writes to the same variable right before or after \cite{Ar11} the critical section, within the part of a process' cycle that is made mutually exclusive.
 Any protocol that doesn't take this precaution, including Peterson's, is regarded with suspicion by those that make an effort to avoid ill effects due to reads overlapping with writes.
 Nevertheless, until May 2021 no examples were known (to me at least) that overlapping reads and writes actually cause any problem for Peterson's protocol.
 I personally believed that it was robust under overlap, reasoning as follows [unpublished notes]. { \leftmargini{-0.1in} \begin{quote}\it Two overlapping write actions to the same register may produce any value of that register.
 In Peterson's algorithm, the only register that can be written by both processes contains the variable $\tu$.
 It is a Boolean register, whose values are $A$ and $B$.
 The only write actions to this register are $\ell_3$ and $m_3$.
 When these overlap in time, any of the register values, that is $A$ or $B$, may result.
 However, $\ell_3$ tries to write the value $B$, and $m_3$ the value $A$.
-So if the result of a simultaneous write is $A$, one can just as well assume that $\ell_3$ occurred before $m_3$, and it it is $B$, that $m_3$ occurred before $\ell_3$.
+So if the result of a simultaneous write is $A$, one can just as well assume that $\ell_3$ occurred before $m_3$, and if it is $B$, that $m_3$ occurred before $\ell_3$.
 Thus the effects of overlapping writes are no different than those of atomic writes, and hence harmless.

 Peterson's algorithm has six cases of a read overlapping with a write, and thanks to symmetry it suffices to study three of them.
 First consider the overlap of the write $\ell_2$ with the read $m_4$.
 Here the overlapping read can yield any register value, that is, $\tr$ or $\fa$.
 One should not ignore the possibility that Process $\procB$, while cycling around, performs multiple $m_4$-reads of $\rA$ that may return any sequence of $\tr$ and $\fa$ during a single write action $\ell_2$ of Process $\procA$.
 However, any read by Process $\procB$ that returns $\rA=\tr$ does not help to pass the {\bf await}-statement in $m_4$, and is equivalent to no read of $\rA$ being carried out.
 So all reads that matter return $\rA=\fa$, and can just as well be thought of as occurring prior to $\ell_2$.
 A similar argument applies to the overlap of the write $\ell_3$ with the read $m_4$, and of the write $\ell_7$ with the read $m_4$; also here any resulting behaviour can already be generated without assuming an overlap. \end{quote}}